Are Airbnbs Better Than Hotels Under 21?

 How to maximize Airbnb success at 18

-If you're going the Airbnb route:
+If you are going the Airbnb route:

 - Complete your profile.
 Photo, real name, bio, a verified ID.
 Hosts read this.

 - Avoid party-house listings.
-Big game-room-and-pool listings flagged for "events allowed" attract drama and host scrutiny.
+Big game-room-and-pool listings flagged for "events allowed" attract drama and extra host scrutiny.
 Pick the boring listings.

 About Kevin Wang